akbarali2019/Deep-Learning-Project/README.md

 We gathered overall 289 train images and 60 test images of different brand.
 In the following you can see Name of the brand	Test images	Train Images, respectively.
-You should also isntall Tenserflow https://www.tensorflow.org/install.

      Adidas   15	57
      Gucci    15	53